 If you’re visiting over the festive period, you might find our London winter itinerary useful.

-MAP – LONDON ITINERARY
+MAP: LONDON ITINERARY

-How to use our maps // Click on the top right corner to open in the Google Maps app.
+USING OUR MAPS.
+Click on the top right corner to open in the Google Maps app.
 Click on the star to save to your Google account.

 Each day is mapped out to minimise the time spent getting between places.